surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 **Automatic Multilingual Support:**

-The Facebook and Instagram product catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.
+The Meta (Facebook and Instagram) product catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.

-After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Facebook Catalog settings page for your feed URLs.
+After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Meta Catalog settings page for your feed URLs.

-**Facebook and Instagram Commerce Manager Catalog Feed XML Attributes:**
+**Meta (Facebook and Instagram) Commerce Manager Catalog Feed XML Attributes:**

 The following XML product attributes are automatically created from your WooCommerce and custom products: